Contact the Board

 Jim was senior vice president, chief financial officer of Steelcase Inc. from 2001-2006.
 Previously, Jim has also led corporate strategy, IT, Steelcase Design Partnership, and research and development since joining the company in 1997.

-He serves on the boards of Rockwell Automation, IDEO, the Economics Club of Grand Rapids and Business and Institutional Furniture Manufacturer’s Association (BIFMA), the board of trustees of Grand Valley University Foundation and the executive board of Design Futures Council.
+He serves on the boards of Rockwell Automation, IDEO, the Economics Club of Grand Rapids and Business and Institutional Furniture Manufacturer’s Association (BIFMA) and the board of trustees of Grand Valley University Foundation.

 Jim earned a bachelor of science degree in accountancy from the University of Illinois and a master’s in management degree from the Kellogg Graduate School of Management at Northwestern University.

 President and Chief Executive Officer of Plexus Corp.

 Todd P. Kelsey is a member of the board of directors of Steelcase Inc., the global leader in the office furniture industry.
 Steelcase delivers a better work experience to its customers by providing products, services and insights into the ways people work.
 Its portfolio includes architecture, furniture and technology products.